They say the hardest thing about losing weight is getting started.

-Keep record of the measurements around your chest, waist, and arms, as well as your body-fat percentage.
+Keep a record of the measurements around your chest, waist, and arms, as well as your body-fat percentage.

 It is important to note that weight-loss is not linear, which means that you should not expect to lose a constant 1 kilogram per week until you have reached your target weight.
 You might lose less in one week, and then more in then the next.
-Just because you did not lose as much in a week as you has hoped, does not mean you have hit a plateau.
+Just because you did not lose as much in a week as you have hoped, does not mean you have hit a plateau.